-Phone Interview Questions & Tips
+Phone Interview Questions & Answers

-When you’re trying to find a job, you will probably face the dreadful phone interview.
+When you’re trying to find a job, you will probably face a dreadful phone interview.
 A phone interview, or phone screen, is used by companies to narrow the list of potential candidates to bring in for a face-to-face interview.

 Since this is the first step in the process, it’s critical that you ace the phone interview to increase your chances of making it to the next round.
 When you have an in-person interview, you thrive off the visual cues that the interviewer is giving you.
 That’s what makes the phone interview so challenging.

 You need to demonstrate your fit for the position while conveying your interest and enthusiasm for the company, without them being able to see your face.
 There’s a lot you have to say in a short amount of time.